OctaDist/OctaDist.github.io/manual.md

 ## Running OctaDist
 ***
 ### Windows OS
-1. Download program executable (*.exe) to your PC/Laptop
+1. Download program executable (\*.exe) to your PC/Laptop.
-2. Right click on program icon and select `Run as administrator`
+2. Right click on program icon and select `Run as administrator`.
-3. Click `Yes`
+3. Click `Yes`.
-4. Wait program for process until open
+4. Wait program for process until open.

 ### macOS
-- More to come.
+1. Download program executable ([Mach-O](https://en.wikipedia.org/wiki/Mach-O)) to your Mac.
+2. Press Command - spacebar to launch Spotlight and type "*Terminal*", then double-click the search result.
+3. Navigate to directory where the OctaDist file is, using `cd`.
+4. Execute program: `./OctaDist-*`.

 ### Linux OS
-1. Download the source code (*.tar.gz) to your machine
+1. Download the source code (*.tar.gz) to your machine.
-2. Uncompress the tarball: `tar -xzvf OctaDist-*`
+2. Uncompress the tarball: `tar -xzvf OctaDist-*`.
-3. Enter OctaDist directory: `cd OctaDist-*/src`
+3. Enter OctaDist directory: `cd OctaDist-*`.
-4. Change file permission of all python files: `chmod +x *.py`
+4. Check is your machine has required packages for running OctaDist: `python3 CheckPyModule.py`.
+5. Enter OctaDist source code sub-directory: `cd src`.
-5. Execute program: `python3 main.py`
+6. Execute program: `python3 main.py`.

+## Computing the parameters
+***
+1. Click `Browse file`, choose one or multiple input files, then click `Open`.
+2. Check whether the program has loaded and read input file successfully.
+3. If yes, then click `Compute`.
+4. The computed parameters will be shown.
+5. To save the computational results, click `File`, then `Save results`.

 ## Example usage
 ***